nielsandriesse/rocket-index/README.md

 ## Rocket Index

-An overview of orbital class rockets, both active and in development.
+A (hopefully) complete, visually appealing list of orbital class rockets, both active and in development.

 ### Adding or editing a vehicle or launch provider